LuckyMan23129/Flute/README.md

 </p>

 <div align="justify"> <strong> Table 2 </strong> and <strong> Figure 7 </strong> show outdoor performance of baseline AsTAR compared to AsTAR++ for each of the two boards.
 AsTAR ensures reliability through a conservative approach; throttling software to a minimum of one execution every two hours at night when harvesting energy is unavailable.
 Conversely, when the sun rises, AsTAR rapidly acquires an optimum charge level and commensurately increases task rates.
 This daily pattern repeats throughout the experiment.
 Analysis of the nodes’ night-time behaviour reveals the AsTAR inefficiency; while nodes can safely operate down to 2.6V, the capacitor voltage never falls below 3.5V, leaving a large amount of unused charge.
 While this is reasonable with unpredictable EH scenarios, it is inefficient for diurnal scenarios. </div>
 <div align="justify"> In contrast, AsTAR++ tracks the night-time energy droughts length to safely use most of the available charge overnight.
-In all cases AsTAR++ reaches approximately 1.1x the brownout voltage of the daughter-board (2.86V for LoRa and 3.3V for LTE-M).
+In all cases, AsTAR++ reaches approximately 1.1x the brownout voltage of the daughter-board (2.86V for LoRa and 3.3V for LTE-M).
 This way, it efficiently uses the daytime charge, increasing messaging rates while preserving reliability with changing energy availability. </div>
 <div align="justify"> Critically, Flute availability remains unaffected, delivering 100% using both algorithms.
 Our results demonstrate that in certain scenarios battery-free EH platforms can deliver very high levels of availability. </div>

 <br/>